-In May 2016 court reports revealed a further example of the consequences of a divorcing spouse failing to comply with orders made in the family court (Trott v Trott & Anor EWFC B35).
+In May 2016 court reports revealed a further example of the consequences of a divorcing spouse failing to comply with Family court orders (Trott v Trott & Anor EWFC B35).

 The Family Court has the power to attach a penal notice to an order.
 In the context of financial remedy proceedings this could be an order requiring a spouse to disclosure information, preventing the disposal of assets or it may be an order requiring one party to make financial provision to their spouse.